Azure/ResourceModules/arm/Microsoft.RecoveryServices/vaults/replicationPolicies/readme.md

 # RecoveryServices Vaults ReplicationPolicies `[Microsoft.RecoveryServices/vaults/replicationPolicies]`

-This module deploys RecoveryServices Vaults ReplicationPolicies.
+This module deploys a Replication Policy for Disaster Recovery scenario.

+> **Note**: this version of the module only supports the `instanceType: 'A2A'` scenario.

 ## Resource Types